-a) PDU Set Information;
+a) PDU Set Information (as described in clause 5.37.5.2 of TS 23.501 [2]);

-b) End of Data Burst Indication;
+b) End of Data Burst Indication (as described in clause 5.37.8.3 of TS 23.501 [2]);

-c) Expedited Transfer Indication;
+c) Expedited Transfer Indication (as described in clause 5.37.10.3 of TS 23.501 [2]);

-d) Data Burst Size; and
+d) DL Data Burst Size marking (as described in clause 5.37.10.1 of TS 23.501 [2]); and

-e) Time to Next Burst,
+e) Time to Next Burst marking (as described in clause 5.37.10.2 of TS 23.501 [2]),

 in-band from the HTTP server to the HTTP client in the UPF.

-Editor's Note: Further updates may be needed according to the latest stage 2 requirements.

 The format and semantics of the Media Related Information field are defined in clause 22.2.

 22.3.2 Sending Media Related Information using proxying UDP in HTTP Datagram

+To establish a connect-UDP tunnel as defined in IETF RFC 9298 [64], the HTTP client in the UPF shall include in the HTTP/3 CONNECT request:

+a) the :protocol pseudo-header set to connect-udp; and

+b) the 3gpp-Connect-Req-Inband-Info header defined in Annex A.3 with the intended-inband-purpose parameter set to "MRI".

+EXAMPLE 1: 3gpp-Connect-Req-Inband-Info header in HTTP CONNECT request message for the format that includes the media related information in the HTTP Datagram payload:

+3gpp-Connect-Req-Inband-Info: intended-inband-purpose=MRI

+Upon successfully establishing the connection, the HTTP server (AS proxy) shall return a 2XX response including the 3gpp-Connect-Resp-Inband-Info header defined in Annex A.3 with:

+a) the inband-purpose parameter set to "MRI" indicating that the AS will send Media Related Information as defined in clause 22.2, in HTTP Datagrams; and

+b) the context-id parameter set to a non-zero odd value registered by the AS for the Context ID that will be used in HTTP Datagrams carrying Media Related Information.

+EXAMPLE 2: 3gpp-Connect-Resp-Inband-Info header in HTTP CONNECT response message indicating successfully established connection with the registered Context ID (decimal) value 7:

+3gpp-Connect-Resp-Inband-Info: inband-purpose=MRI; context-id=0b111

+Upon receipt of the successful 2XX response as per IETF RFC 9298 [64], the UPF shall consider that the UDP tunnel is established to receive HTTP Datagrams carrying Media Related Information with the AS registered Context ID, received in the 3gpp-Connect-Resp-Inband-Info header.

+Editor's Note: 3gpp-Connect-Req-Inband-Info header and 3gpp-Connect-Resp-Inband-Info header need to be IANA registered.

-To establish a connect-UDP tunnel as defined in IETF RFC 9298 [64], the HTTP client in the UPF shall include in the HTTP/3 CONNECT request:protocol pseudo-header set to connect-udpUpon receipt of a successful 2XX response as per IETF RFC 9298 [64], the UPF shall consider that the UDP tunnel is established to receive HTTP datagramsIf the HTTP client in the UPF chooses to reuse the QUIC connection to the HTTP server for multiple UEs, the UPF shall open a different QUIC stream for the HTTP/3 CONNECT request issued for each UE.
+If the HTTP client in the UPF chooses to reuse the QUIC connection to the HTTP server for multiple UEs, the UPF shall open a different QUIC stream for the HTTP/3 CONNECT request issued for each UE.

 The HTTP client in the UPF may use different QUIC connections to the HTTP server for multiple UEs, each connection with a separate TLS security context as per IETF RFC 9114 [65].